 Vehicles have hydraulic brakes that use brake fluid to transfer force from your foot pressing on the brake pedal to the brake pads pressing against the tires of your car.
 When you push on the brake pedal, the pedal pushes against the brake fluid which expands through the brake system, causing a piston to push the brake pad against the brake disc on the tire.
 This friction causes the wheels to stop turning and the car to stop.

 Your brake pedal is connected to a power booster through a system of levers and rods.
 The power booster has either a hydraulic pump or an engine vacuum.
 This part of the booster is what takes the original force supplied by your foot, multiplies it, and then transfers the increased force to the master cylinder.
-The multiplication is what enables the original force supplied by your foot strong enough to stop the vehicle.

 The master cylinder is the most important part of your brake systems hydraulics.
-Once again using the principle of leverage, the cylinder forces your brake fluid through the rest of your system, creating a pressure that results in the final step of the braking process: friction.
+Once again using the principle of leverage, the cylinder forces your brake fluid through the rest of your system, creating a pressure that results in the final step of the braking process, friction.

 Methods to Check Your Brakes